unifiedjs/unified-engine/doc/options.md

 If it’s `js`, it’s either `require`d or `import`ed.
 If it’s `cjs`, it’s `require`d.
 If it’s `mjs`, it’s `import`ed.
-If the file’s basename is `package.json`, the property at [`packageField`][package-field] is used.
+If the file’s basename is `package.json`, the value at [`packageField`][package-field] is used.
 Otherwise, the file is parsed as JSON.